AdvancedCartographyWebComponent/ACWC-Tree/README.md

 Find the index.html in the dossier build, change the href of the generated js and css in the html file: delete the first "/" in the href.
 # Get data from URL
-Use ?sko for tree data and ?geo for geolocation data
+Use ?sko for tree data and ?geo for geolocation data, if you use both, add "&&"between two url

 For example,